glen-jacob/my-first-git-rep/README.md

 # my-first-git-rep
-I will code from today
+I will code from today, idk maybe